saltytrolls-bw-may-19/DataScienceStuff/README.md

 Hacker-Name, overall sentiment score, number of comments, and a list of the top 10 most negative comments with individual sentiment scores are returned.

 Image can be created with the included DockerFile

+The .arvo file of the processed data can be downloaded here: https://drive.google.com/file/d/1JiMnZnpQ-GfTt2FxaFAEC4Hdi9WM8xim/view?usp=sharing